rollerworks/search/README.md

 Condition-groups can be nested for more advanced and complex conditions.

-Also, SearchConditions are easily exportable to any supported format.

-## Input
+## Input processors

-Input processing is provided for the following formats.
+Input processing is provided for the most common formats.

-But building your own input processor is also possible.
+Including a special format called FilterQuery which provides a user-friendly syntax for creating simple and complex conditions.

+Each input processor transforms the input a normalized format, and ensures that no malformed data is passed to the storage layer.

 * Array
 * JSON
 * XML
-* FilterQuery (an easy to learn and use condition based syntax).
+* FilterQuery

+## Optimizers

+Optimizers help you with optimizing the SearchCondition for a better and faster search-condition, including removing duplicated values and normalizing redundant values.

-## Formatter
+## FieldTypes

-A formatter is used for normalizing and validating values in a SearchCondition.
-The bundles formatters are designed for the most common use-cases, building your own is also possible.
+The following types are provided out of the box, building your is also possible and very straightforward.

-* Validation (using the Symfony Validator component)
-* Transformation (localized representation to a normalized format and reverse)
-* Removing of duplicated values
-* Optimizing of ranges: detecting and removing overlapping ranges
-* Connected values to ranges (1,2,3,4,5 gets converted to 1-5)

-## Types

-The following types are packaged with this release (but can be replaced when needed).

-> **Note: Each type listed below supports localization.
+> **Note: All types listed below support localization.

 * Birthday (with optional support for Age conversion)
 * Choice (array, entity list, custom implementation)